puppetlabs/puppet-docs/source/pe/2.0/console_live.markdown

 The Node List
 -----

-Every task in live management inspects or modifies a **set of nodes.** Use the node list in the live management sidebar to choose the nodes for your next action.
+Every task in live management inspects or modifies a **selection of nodes.** Use the node list in the live management sidebar to choose the nodes for your next action.

 ![The node list][live_nav_nodelist]